-Café Serai is the perfect place to stop by to enjoy the smells and tastes of the Himalayas before or after visiting the museum’s galleries or attending a program.
+Café Serai is the perfect place to enjoy the smells and tastes of the Himalayas during your museum visit.
 Café Serai is open to the public during museum hours and does not require an admission ticket.

 Members enjoy a 10% discount on all purchases at Café Serai.
 Become a member today!

 Enjoy seasonal specialties inspired by the Himalayas, including Thali plates and handmade traditional momo dumplings.
-Café Serai offers a wide range of soups, salads, and assorted vegetarian and regional specials.
-There is also a selection of specialty chai, teas, and coffee drinks as well as decadent desserts to indulge in on a relaxing afternoon.
+Café Serai offers a wide range of soups, salads, and regional specials.
+There is also a selection of specialty teas, chai, and coffee as well as decadent desserts to indulge in on a relaxing afternoon.

 With advance notice, groups of fifteen or more can reserve tables at Café Serai.
 For group reservations please call 212.620.5000 x345 or email firstname.lastname@example.org.
 All reservations requests are subject to availability.

-Every Wednesday night the Museum hosts a Himalayan Happy Hour from 5:00 p.m. - 7:00 p.m.
+Every Wednesday night the Museum hosts Himalayan Happy Hour from 5:00 p.m. - 7:00 p.m.
 Enjoy an artful after-work happy hour at Café Serai with live music and exceptional programming in the theater.
-Non-members can enjoy a 10% discount on all items on the Café Serai menu while members enjoy a 15% discount.
-Unwind with friends or co-workers over a glass of wine or pot of tea while enjoying savories and sweets.
+During Himalayan Happy Hour, non-members enjoy a 10% discount on all items on the Café Serai menu while members enjoy a 15% discount.
+Unwind over a glass of wine or pot of tea while enjoying savories and sweets.

 Born and raised in Mumbai, India, Loukzada spent his childhood working at family-owned restaurants.
 As a teenager Loukzada found himself spending most of his time learning to cook with his mother and grandmother, which ignited his passion for a culinary career.